xraypy/xraylarch/_sources/xafs/feffpaths.txt

 .. _xafs-pathparams_table:

-    Table of FeffPath attributes, including the Path Parameters used in the EXAFS equation.
+    Table of FeffPath Parameters, including the Path Parameters used in the EXAFS equation.
 The attributes here are arranged by category.
 The *Info* attributes are informational only.
     The two *Numerical* attributes ``reff`` and ``nleg`` are used in the EXAFS equation but are meant to be constants and their values should not be changed.
 The *Adjustable* attributes are the standard Adjustable, Numerical Path Parameters that can be changed to affect the resulting EXAFS :math:`\chi(k)`.
 These can be set either as constant values or fitting Parameters as defined by :func:`_math.param`.
 The *Output array* attributes are the arrays output from :func:`path2chi`.
     Finally, the sub-group ``_feffdat`` contains the low-level data as read directly from the *feffNNNN.dat* file, which is detailed in the next section, :ref:`xafs-feffdat_sec`.

     +-----------------+-----------------+----------------------------------------------------+
     | attribute name  | category        | description                                        |